DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 ### <br />**Sound (IMPORTANT)**<br />
 1. Download [Star Wars Music and Ambience Overhaul](https://drive.google.com/file/d/1YlhFBB024oBvKIl1q7q6oYUZrnuCORoY/view?usp=drive_link)
    The archive (unextracted) goes into the Star Wars Genesis\Downloads folder.
 Refresh the Downloads tab on the right side of MO2's UI, scroll all the way down, and right click + install the mod.
 Name the mod "Star Wars Music and Ambience Overhaul (Non-Combat)" without the quotation marks.
-Then choose the **_replace_** option when installing. <br />
+Then choose the **_replace_** option when installing.
+Now you can check the box on the left side to enable the mod <br />
+   #### _Note: The Red Triangles you see in the downloads tab is nothing to worry about._<br />
    If you don't hear Star Wars Music while walking around cities/planets, then you installed this wrong.

 ## **IN-GAME SETUP** (DO NOT SKIP THIS IS VERY IMPORTANT)<br />
 Now you are ready to launch the game.
 You may click the RUN button at the top right of Mod Organizer 2 and follow the next few steps.
 PLEASE DO NOT PANIC if it takes awhile to start for the first time.